brutal-org/brutal/book/01-04-build.md

 Before trying to build BRUTAL with LLVM you need to install ``lld`` and ``clang-12``.
 On Arch Linux this can be done by doing ``pacman -S lld clang``.

-Build BRUTAL via the LLVM toolchain
+Build BRUTAL via the LLVM toolchain:

 ``make run CONFIG_TOOLCHAIN=llvm``